Skilled Guidance with Citizenship Issues in Chelsea, MA

 Experienced immigration attorneys work to help you become a U.S. citizen

 American citizenship is the goal of many immigrants who come to the United States.
 It’s a long process, so you want to avoid any setbacks, whether they’re due to mistakes on your part or bureaucratic errors by the U.S. Citizenship and Immigration Services (USCIS).
 At Georges Cote LLP in Chelsea, our immigration attorneys are ready to help you clear the hurdles and realize your dream of American citizenship.
 For decades, we have helped green card holders complete the naturalization process.
-If you are ready to take the oath, we can guide you every step of the way.

 What are the requirements to become a U.S. citizen?